News

 Garden Hills Phase 3 Project (Paula Drive/Melanie Lane/Honeysuckle Lane)

 Starting September 15, 2025, Paula Drive will be closed to vehicular traffic at the intersection of Paula Drive and Melanie Lane through to the west half of the Paula Drive and Honeysuckle Lane intersection.
-From September 15 to September 17, residents should have access to their driveways when construction equipment is not being used in the roadway.
 However, starting September 17, all access to driveways will be removed.
 Residents will be able to park across the street where parking is available, but not within the construction zone.
 Pedestrian access to all homes will be maintained throughout construction.

 This new closure is expected to take 6-8 weeks.
 This work is weather dependent and may be delayed in the event of inclement weather.
 More lane and/or road closures will be announced throughout the phases of the project.